counterfactual/monorepo/ARCHITECTURE.md

 The layout of this storage is defined in `StateChannel.sol`.
 The application-specific state is stored through the `StateChannel.state.appStateHash` storage field.
 This is a hash of the application-specific state (aka “app state”), whose data structure is defined by the dapp developer (e.g. see `PaymentApp::AppState`).
 When the current app state needs to actually be read, it must be passed in as an argument, and the framework code ensures that the hash matches; this way, the app state is only ever stored in calldata/stack/memory, never storage, saving gas.

-Upon conclusion of a dispute, apps return a struct called `Transfer.Details`, which specifies what happens to the state deposit assigned to the app.
+Upon conclusion of a dispute, apps return a struct called `Transfer.Transaction`, which specifies what happens to the state deposit assigned to the app.
 For state deposits which are ether and ERC20 tokens, the framework ensures that the returned transfer details transfer less tokens than a precomitted `Transfer.Terms`, allowing us to limit the impact of bugs in application code.

 ## App Interface